 My NDE was hugely transformative, and awakened me to spiritual realities that I did not consider previously.
 Giving love to this world and working to help bring more light to the lives of others was one of the key lessons of my near-death experience.

-Healed is written in the tradition of literary memoirs like Wild, Lucky, and Lit.
-It captures Austin in the 90’s, international travel, family, relationships, and a mission from God in classrooms across America.
+Angels in the OR is written in the tradition of literary memoirs like Wild, and Lucky, It captures Austin in the 90’s, international travel, family, relationships, and a mission from God in classrooms across America.
+Most of all, I believe it will help point many people to avenues of greater healing.